David Ivon Jones: The Witwatersrand uprising (1913)

-Turn towards communism and atheism (1914-1915)
+Turn towards communism and atheism (1914–1915)

-In August 1914 Jones was elected the SALP's general secretary, during a time when its membership and popular support was rapidly expanding.
-The large increase in membership and support transformed the SALP, and the wave of new overwhelmingly white working-class members brought with them bigoted views towards black Africans, with many of these new members arguing that they should be paid more than black people.
+In August 1914, Jones was elected the general secretary of SALP, during a time when its membership and popular support was rapidly expanding.
+The large increase in membership and support transformed the SALP, and the wave of new overwhelmingly white working-class members brought with them racist views towards black Africans, with many of these new members arguing that they should be paid more than black people.
 Many older SALP members agreed and the party stuck to its racist and pro-segregationist beliefs.
-While many of these new members moved further politically right-wing, some veterans of the party including Jones himself began moving further left-wing.
+While many of these new members moved further politically right-wing, some veterans of the party, including Jones, himself, began moving further left-wing.

-Come 1914, Jones underwent a personal crisis, he became depressed and stopped attending church as often.
+In 1914, Jones underwent a personal crisis, he became depressed and stopped attending church as often.
 He began collecting left-wing political and philosophical publications from Britain, including works by Karl Marx, Friedrich Engels, Karl Kautsky, H. G. Wells, Leo Tolstoy, Ramsay MacDonald, and began studying a vast range of political philosophies, including Marxism.
 When he emerged from his depression, he found a new enthusiasm for political work and had completely abandoned his previous Christian beliefs.

-Come the outbreak of the First world war, the SALP membership was split over whether or not to support the war, with many of those opposing WWI then co-founding the "War on War League" in September 1914.
+Come the outbreak of the First World War, the SALP membership was split over whether or not to support the war, with many of those opposing WWI then co-founding the "War on War League" in September 1914.
 The War on War League claimed to be an independent body of anti-war activists that worked within the SALP, and although Jones did not join them he did share their views.
-Jones's firm opposition to WWI, along with his growing socialist and atheist beliefs heavily influenced by British socialist publications, led to him resigning as the SALP general secretary in September 1915 and became the leader of a breakaway group called the International Socialist League (ISL).
-After leaving the SALP, Jones dedicate the remainder of his life to promoting racial equality and fighting against both colonialism and capitalism.
+His firm opposition to WWI, along with his growing socialist and atheist beliefs heavily influenced by British socialist publications, led him to resigning as the SALP general secretary in September 1915 and he became the leader of a breakaway group called the International Socialist League (ISL).
+After leaving the SALP, Jones dedicated the remainder of his life to promoting racial equality and fighting against both colonialism and capitalism.

-Jones became the first editor of the ISL's weekly newspaper titled The International which he used to support Vladimir Lenin and the Bolsheviks and to later in his life use to explain the importance of Russia's 1917 February and October revolutions.
-The ISL would later become the nucleus of the Communist Party of South Africa, which would recognise David Ivon Jones as a founding member.
+He became the first editor of the ISL's weekly newspaper, The International, which he used to support Vladimir Lenin and the Bolsheviks and to later in his life use to explain the importance of Russia's 1917 February and October revolutions.